Tax guide

 Common mistakes to avoid

-• Using a familiar old form number without checking the current official form.
+• Using a familiar old form number without checking whether the current official form differs.

 • Mixing AY 2026-27 filing records with Tax Year 2026-27 payment or TDS records.

-• Treating a headline slab, rebate, or threshold as the final computation.
+• Treating a newspaper headline on slab rates, rebates, or thresholds as the final computation.

-• Filing or paying before reconciling AIS, Form 26AS, challans, books, and certificates.
+• Filing or making payment before reconciling AIS, Form 26AS, challans, books, and TDS certificates.

-• Not preserving the official source and computation note used for the decision.
+• Failing to save the official source reference and computation note used for each decision.

 How MyeCA helps

-MyeCA helps taxpayers and businesses organize records, compare filing routes, prepare document checklists, review tax-credit mismatches, and decide when a CA-led review is useful before filing or responding.
+MyeCA helps taxpayers and businesses separate old-period records from current compliance, organise document checklists by year and type, compare filing routes, review tax-credit mismatches, and identify when a CA-led review is the appropriate step before filing or responding to a notice.

 Final checklist